pierrebaudot/infotopopy/docs/topological_learning.rst

 occasion to study more in depth information paths, the analog of homotopical paths in information theory.
 We will consider subcomplex of this simplicial structure, invocating the fact that any simplicial complex can be realized as a subcomplex of a simplex (`Steenrod 1947 <https://www.jstor.org/stable/1969172>`_ , p.296).

-As introduced previously, An information path :math:`IP_k` of degree k on :math:`I_k` landscape is defined as a sequence of elements of the lattice that begins at the least element of the lattice (the identity-constant “0”), travels along edges from element to element of increasing degree of the lattice and ends at the greatest element of the lattice of degree k (a piecewise linear function).
+As introduced previously, an information path :math:`IP_k` of degree k on :math:`I_k` landscape is defined as a sequence of elements of the lattice that begins at the least element of the lattice (the identity-constant “0”), travels along edges from element to element of increasing degree of the lattice and ends at the greatest element of the lattice of degree k (a piecewise linear function).
 The first derivative of an :math:`IP_k` path is minus the conditional mutual information.
 The critical dimension of an :math:`IP_k` path